parkerhoyes/bolos-user-interface/README.md

 implements basic font rendering.
 The function `bui_font_draw_string(...)` allows an application to draw a string onto a preallocated display buffer (of type `bui_bitmap_128x32_t`).
 The library includes 14 different fonts ranging from 8 to 32 pixels in height.
-By default, bitmaps for all fonts are included.
-It is highly recommended that applications declare defines when compiling BUI to select only the necessary fonts to include for their application.
-To specify that you wish to select fonts to include rather than include all of them, define `BUI_FONT_CHOOSE`.
-Then, defines of the form `BUI_FONT_INCLUDE_<font name>` specify the fonts that are to be included.

 ### Binary Keyboard Module

 The binary keyboard module (which defines all symbols with the prefix `bui_bkb_`) implements a "keyboard" that allows users to type letters, digits, symbols, and punctuation on the Nano S using only the two buttons on the device.
-Note that this module requires the Lucida Console 8 font from the font module.
+Note that this module uses the Lucida Console 8 font from the font module.
 I have created a [demo of the binary keyboard](https://github.com/parkerhoyes/nanos-app-binarykbdemo) which is a good starting point to learn how to use it in your project.
 The binary keyboard is